abhinavn/XCTest/README.md

 Integration with Jenkins
 ====================

 Jenkins should be installed on a Mac.
-This is tested on OSX 10.9.
+This is tested on OSX 10.9and Xcode 5.0.1

 1) You need to have homebrew, cocoapods, xctool , xcode commandline tools and iOS 7 simulator installed